spider-pig/42Projects/so_long/README.md

   ``` S ``` down <br>
   ``` D ``` right <br>

-  ➜ Pressing ESC or clicking on the red cross for close window. <br>
+  ➜ Pressing ESC or clicking on the red cross to close window. <br>